IAmJonoBo/n00plicate/.github/pull_request_template.md

 ---
 name: Pull Request
-about: Create a pull request to contribute to Mimic 2.0
+about: Create a pull request to contribute to n00plicate 2.0
 title: '[type(scope): description]'
 labels: ''
 assignees: ''